shelble2/EN605.417.FA/project/README.md

 - online strategies (naked pair, solve by constraint)
 - async cells, sure; async puzzles?
 - cudaStreamSynchronize() was necessary inside loop.
 Hurt time if not
+- puzzle per block lessons and speedup

 ### TODO
+Shortlist: 1) get it to work with any number of blocks 2) gather metrics for that
+3) more algorithms 4) gather metrics for those 5) maybe more puzzles?
 - how does solving > 1 puzzle change the blocks/threading.
 One puzzle per block? would that work?
 How could you arrange that?
+  - have this working, but not ideal.
+I want to be able to specify number of blocks at run time, and metrics need to be fixed.
+Have all solutions getting into output file, but duration and count are per pair, not individual.
+	Maybe that can't be helped.
+It is faster over all.
+Seems like it completely cut in half.
 - different algorithms
   - host-based versions for comparison
   - another kernel that solves by dimension (check a row for last values to fill)